DataManagementLab/wannadb/WEBSERVER_STRUCTURE.md

 └── __init__.py
 ```
 Directory related to PostgresSQL database functionality.
-This is an abstraction layer for the database connection and queries.
+This section provides an abstraction layer for the database connection and queries.

 ### Redis
 ```